FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 Destruction of records

-All records received by the participating agency and its vendor from FTB, and any database created, copies made, or files attributed to the records received, will be returned or destroyed upon completion of the business purpose for which it was obtained.
+All records received by the participating agency and its vendor from FTB, and any database created, copies made, or files attributed to the records received, shall be returned or destroyed upon completion of the business purpose for which it was obtained.
 The records shall be destroyed in a manner to be deemed unusable or unreadable, and to the extent that an individual record can no longer be reasonably ascertained.

-FTB retains the right to conduct on-site safeguard reviews of both the participating agency and its vendor’s use of FTB information and security controls established.
+FTB retains the right to conduct on-site safeguard reviews of both the participating agency and its vendor’s use of FTB data and information and security controls established.
 FTB will provide a minimum of seven (7) days' notice of a safeguard review being conducted by FTB staff.

 Cloud computing environment